FreshOats/Water_Quality/README.md

 Milestone 2: SQL - Add standards table, and fix the units in the raw data

-Milestone 3: Power BI/Tableau - Look at relative levels compared to the safety standards throughout the state
+Milestone 3: Tableau - Look at relative levels compared to the safety standards throughout the state

-Milestone 4: Determine where True Crime fanatics may find false positives of attempted murder by poisoning their drinking water.

-Milestone 5: Flask/Render - Deploy website with findings
+Milestone 4: Deploy with findings

 ---